ARMH Strangle Strategy

 Frequently asked questions

-A strangle on ARMH is the strangle strategy applied to ARMH (etf).
+- A strangle on ARMH is the strangle strategy applied to ARMH (etf).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With ARMH etf trading near $151.13, the strikes shown on this page are snapped to the nearest listed ARMH chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ARMH etf at $11.69 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ARMH chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the ARMH strangle priced on this page is roughly $125.60 and $178.40 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the ARMH strangle priced on this page is roughly $9.19 and $13.81 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current ARMH market-implied 1-standard-deviation expected move is approximately 27.18%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The ARMH market-implied 1-standard-deviation expected move in the same options snapshot is approximately 34.14%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.